-This will be the third space station mission for Whitson.
-Her first was in 2002.
+Whitson's current space station mission is her third.
+Her first came in 2002.

-Whitson became the first woman to command the International Space Station in 2007.
+Whitson became the first woman to command the ISS in 2007.

 Above: Whitson smiles just before the launch of the Russian Soyuz rocket at the Baikonur cosmodrome on Oct.
 10, 2007.

-While Whitson was commanding the space station, the space shuttle Discovery, commanded by Pam Melroy, docked at the station, marking the first time both spacecraft had been commanded by women simultaneously.
+While Whitson was commanding the ISS, the space shuttle Discovery, commanded by Pam Melroy, docked at the station, marking the first time both spacecraft had been commanded by women simultaneously.